Robb Stark – Night’s Silver Wolf King

 Beneath her coverlets she tossed and turned, dreaming that Hizdahr was kissing her … but his lips were blue and bruised, and when he thrust himself inside her, his manhood was cold as ice. aDwD, Daenerys VI

 A mixture of several kinds of magic will have to be performed for Robb to be restored and truely formidable.
-Ice magic to ensure physical durability and preservation of memory, fire magic to restore his intellience, senses, his ability to communicate and to prevent rotting in a warm environment, blood magic to heal wounds and make the body whole, sex-magic to fully return his spirit / breath, something along these lines.
+Ice magic to ensure physical durability and preservation of memory, fire magic to restore his intellience, his senses, his ability to communicate.
+Fire and blood magic to heal wounds and make the body whole, sex-magic to fully return his spirit / breath; something along these lines.

 Jeyne Westerling’s possible role

-When Jamie calls on the family after sorting out the siege of Riverrun, he finds Jeyne is in tears, her face is puffy, a scar on her forehead.
-Upon inquiring what happened, this is what he learns:
+When Jamie calls on the family after sorting out the siege of Riverrun, he finds Jeyne is in tears, her face is puffy, a scar upon her forehead.
+This is what he learns:

 “She would not give up the little crown the rebel gave her, and when I tried to take it from her head the willful child fought me.”
 “It was mine.”
 Jeyne sobbed.
 “You had no right.
 Robb had it made for me.
 I loved him.”

 Perhaps we have our Night’s Queen right here.
 Robb’s own bride who fights her mother, refuses to give up the crown he gave her and who may have access to knowledge that might bring Robb back from the brink.
 The Queen of Whores might not be needed after all.